ociswap/radix-event-stream/README.md

         );
 ```

 There also exists a `SimpleTransactionStreamProcessor`, which does not require a transaction handler.
 It simply calls the `handle_events` method from the previous step and nothing else.

-## Some notes

-- Currently, there are some pretty large dependencies like all of Scrypto and radix-engine-common.
-I should investigate if we can cut down since we don't use all of it.

-- I believe there is a bug in the Radix engine toolkit causing my code to break.
-When I remove the one line which I think is broken, my code works.
-I've submitted a [pull request](https://github.com/radixdlt/radix-engine-toolkit/pull/110) for them to look at it, but they haven't yet responded.
+It's easier to set up and recommended in the case where you do not need transaction-level handling.